kotaaaa/github_resume/README_EN.md

 ## **Summary**

-- Software Engineer with 1 years and 11 month of E-Commerce service.
+- Software Engineer with 2 years of E-Commerce service.
 - 1 years of Internal user's real data analysis work and presentation at academic conference (Internship Program)
 - Research achievements in natural language processing and web mining through 3 years